material-components/material-components-ios/components/BottomSheet/README.md

 #### Behavioral customizations

-You can also choose to have your bottom sheet not be dismissable when dragged downwards by using the dismissOnDraggingDownSheet property on MDCBottomSheetController.
+You can also choose to have your bottom sheet not be dismissable when dragged downwards by using the `dismissOnDraggingDownSheet` property on `MDCBottomSheetController`.

 <!--<div class="material-code-render" markdown="1">-->
 #### Swift